 That's why we put together a quick guide to cutting through the AI hype out there.
 Keep these tips in mind when reading or watching AI-related content, and you'll have a more realistic — and more useful — understanding of the technology and what it can do.

 1. Watch out for how people use the term “artificial intelligence.”

 Artificial intelligence is a broad term.
 It encompasses a lot of different technologies.
-Some of these technologies are machine learning, deep learning, and neural networks.
+Some of these technologies are called machine learning, natural language processing (NLP), natural language generation (NLG), deep learning, and neural networks.